Local-global questions for divisibility in commutative algebraic groups: Classical problems and classical solutions

-Here \emph{locally trivial everywhere} means the vanishing of the element in $H^2(G_{k_v},\A(\bar{k_v}))$, for all $v\in M_k$.
+In the case of an elliptic curve $\E$, since $\E[p]\simeq \ZZ/p\ZZ\times \ZZ/p\ZZ$, then the local-global divisibility by $p$ holds in $H^1(k,\E)$, as a consequence of Tate's lemma.
 On the contrary, for powers $p^l$, with $l\geq 2$, the problem remained open for decades, even in the case of elliptic curves defined over $\QQ$.
-An affirmative answer in this special case for all powers $p\geq 5$ has been lately proved.
-We will describe it in Section \ref{sec_Tate}, since it is a direct consequence of some answers given to Problem 1 in elliptic curves.
+In this last case, an affirmative answer for all powers $p\geq 5$ has been lately proved.
+We will describe it in Section \ref{sec_Tate}, as a consequence of some answers given to Problem 1.